ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 ### Backlog section

-This section is accessible for users with a Editor or Administrator role.
+This section is accessible for users with an Editor or Administrator role.

 It provides an overview of the current inbox.

-You can see all the records in the segment their current task state, and which user is assigned to it.
+You can see all the records in the segment with their current task state, and which operator is assigned to it.

 For the "Doing" tasks, you can see the date when the task was started.